 The Afterlife of the Party soundtrack features music by The Beach Boys, The Flamingos and Spencer Sutherland.
-This info article contains spoilers for Stephen Herek’s 2021 Netflix movie.
+This info article contains spoilers and song details for Stephen Herek’s 2021 Netflix movie.
 Check out more music guides in Vague Visages’ Soundtracks of Cinema section.

 Afterlife of the Party stars Victoria Justice as a guardian angel named Cassie who looks after her loved ones.
 Midori Francis co-stars as a paleontologist who can communicate with her best friend’s spirit.
 Stephen Herek’s film explores Cassie’s attempts to successfully pass through the “In-Between” in order to reach the “Above.”
 Here’s every featured song in Afterlife of the Party, a 2021 Netflix movie.

 Read More at VV — Soundtracks of Cinema: ‘Wedding Season’

 Afterlife of the Party Soundtrack: Every Song in the 2021 Netflix Movie